suryakandshinde/google-ai-hack/README.md

 ## Localhost access
 - To access web application locally visit: http://localhost:3000/site
+- To access APIs locally visit: http://localhost:3000/api
-- Access chat: locate the chat icon on bottom right corner
+- Access chat: locate the chat icon on bottom right corner.
+There are 2 chat icons (one using Vertex AI Agent and another one classic HTML/CSS).
+If you are not one of test users, Vertex AI Agent chat will not work for you, please use other chat icon.

 # References
 - Mock data for rental car: https://www.mockaroo.com